What is Google's super-fast data warehouse, BigQuery?

 BigQuery has a tree-based distributed processing structure

-The root server receives queries from clients, passes them through the intermediate servers directly below, and the leaf servers execute the query processing, processing the column-oriented data in parallel, quickly aggregating the results and providing the query results.
+The root server receives queries from clients, passes them through the intermediate servers directly below it, and the leaf servers execute the query processing.
+This parallel processing of the column-oriented data described above allows for rapid aggregation of the results read and output of the query results.

 ○ Tree architecture